Services For Startup Businesses

 Summer Company is a program for youth who are in school and planning to start a business.
 The program includes business training, guidance from the SCEC, mentoring, and a grant of up to $3,000.

-Applications for Summer Company are currently closed, but set to re-open in 2021.
+Applications for Summer Company are NOW OPEN!
+Deadline to apply is May 23, 2021.

 Starter Company Plus